An Overview

 id

-, which is an optionalIdentifier
+, which is an optionalIdent

-, with the value ofSome("Thing")
+, with the name ofSome("Thing")

 - It has a one item vec of